Smart Factories and Automation

 The 5G mmWave smart factory was a collaborative effort between ASE, Chunghwa Telecom and Qualcomm, showcasing the future of automation and smart factories.
 3 use cases were developed to demonstrate the use of 5G mmWave in smart factories - automated production line inspection using AI+AGV, remote AR maintenance and the AR experience at the ASE green technology center.

-Build an IAI platform to promote widespread application of AI
+Build an IAI platform to promote the universal application of AI

 Sustainable Impact of Smart Factories